oliverklee/ext-seminars/Documentation/UsersManual/TheBack-endModuleEvents/Index.rst

 When you feel sure that an event is certain to take place (if enough participants have signed up and you’ve got the speakers’ okay), you can mark an event as confirmed by using the “Confirm” button.
-This also sends an e-mail to the registered participants:
+This also sends an email to the registered participants:

 |img-37|  *Abbildung 15: marking an event as confirmed*

-Signing up for a confirmed event still is possible (as long as there are any vacancies); only the text in the confirmation e-mail is a bit different.
+Signing up for a confirmed event still is possible (as long as there are any vacancies); only the text in the confirmation email is a bit different.